callumjohnspiller/callumjohnspiller/README.md

-### Hi there 👋
+# Hi there 👋 my name is Callum

 <!--
 **callumjohnspiller/callumjohnspiller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+### I am an apprentice engineer that is hoping to graduate into full-time work in September 2023 upon completion of my programme.
+This GitHub will be a place where I can work on new projects as a part of my learning path.

+🔭 I’m currently working on making a basic metronome app as my first project.
+I would like this to work on Android devices.

+🌱 I’m currently learning how to make Android apps!
+👯 I’m looking to collaborate on any music or audio-bnased projects 🤔 I’m looking for help with progressing beyond basic coding skills and working on web frameworks 💬 Ask me about how to succeed in job interviews
+😄 Pronouns: He/Him
+⚡ Fun fact: I have appeared on the Crystal Maze with Richard Ayoade